 When working in an agile environment, rapid prototyping can be a quick and effective way of creating proofs of concept and reusable components.
-This is particularly true when working with a limited timeframe and you need near-immediate feedback from your stakeholders.
-In this article, will look at specific features in Vue.js and Vue CLI 3.0 that will enable a web developer to conveniently go from ideas and concepts to code.
+This is particularly true when time is limited and you need near-immediate feedback from your stakeholders.
+In this article, we’ll look at specific features in Vue.js and Vue CLI 3.0 that help you easily go from ideas and concepts to code.

 The recent release of Vue CLI 3.0 gives us some exciting new features, as well as some already existing ones to help facilitate rapid prototyping.
 Some of those features are: